Wild rally from 4 down but lose again, 5-4 to Jets

+WINNIPEG, Manitoba (AP) -- Coach Bruce Boudreau wasn't too impressed with Minnesota's rally Sunday.
+Once the best team in the Western Conference, the Wild are now just a team desperate to get back in the win column.

-WINNIPEG, Manitoba (AP) -- Josh Morrissey one-timed in a goal with 7:17 left to end Minnesota's rally from four goals down and give the Winnipeg Jets a chaotic 5-4 victory over the Wild on Sunday.
+Josh Morrissey one-timed in a goal with 7:17 left to end Minnesota's rally from four goals down and give the Winnipeg Jets a chaotic 5-4 victory.

 It was Minnesota's fifth straight loss.
-The last time the Wild lost five in a row was the final five regular season games last spring.
-They only have two wins in their last 10 games.
+The last time the Wild lost that many in a row was the final five regular season games last spring.
+They only have two wins in their last 10 games and have been supplanted atop the West by the Chicago Blackhawks.

 Winnipeg led 4-0 early in the second period after scoring on four of its first eight shots, but the Wild rallied with four straight goals in the second period.